 Personally, I like to keep my Alfredo clean with just pasta, sauce, and chicken, and then serve it alongside a big hearty salad.

 Make-Ahead and Storage Tips for Chicken Alfredo

-Leftovers keep in the fridge for 3-4 days and reheat well.
+Leftovers keep in the fridge for 3 to 4 days and reheat well.
 Whatever you do, just don’t microwave them!
-Reheat the cold alfredo pasta in a pot with a splash of water over low heat.
+Reheat the cold Alfredo pasta in a pot with a splash of water over low heat.
 Gentle heat is the key to bringing this pasta back to life!

 The Dad Add: Lemon Arugula Salad

 This is a rich dish, no doubt about it.
 To balance it out, I like to serve it alongside a bright, peppery arugula salad.
 It’s borderline if you can get kids to eat this.
 Mine tried it, and passed, but adults will absolutely appreciate the combination.